WSU Vancouver Banner

 Senior Sales Executive

-KEP Technologies Inc.
+KEP Technologies, Inc.

 In addition to more than 30 years in private industry specializing in scientific sales and management, Julie Olson has served 15 years in public service; seven years on the Clark County Council and eight years on the Ridgefield School Board.
 She is also president of the Northwest Wine & Food Society, which is dedicated to raising funds for scholarships, grants and educational opportunities for students in culinary arts, viticulture and fermentation sciences.
-Appointed to Advisory Council in 2019.

-LISA SCHAUER
+LISA KEOHOKALOLE SCHAUER

 President